Full-time undergraduate (3 years)

-Open up a varied and rewarding career for yourself.
+Open up a varied and rewarding career for yourself in mental health nursing.
 One-quarter of the population will experience a mental health problem at some point.
 As a specialist nurse, your skills and support will make a real difference in many people’s lives.

 Mental health nursing is a challenging but rewarding field.
 As a qualified nurse you will identify people’s needs before planning and providing care.
 You’ll work with your clients, encouraging them to believe that recovery from mental health problems is possible.
 We are dedicated to the continual improvement of every aspect of healthcare and delivering the values set out in the NHS Constitution.